-Built in 1938 Athabasca Hall is a cultural centre in Peace River.
+Built in 1938, Athabasca Hall is a cultural centre in Peace River.
 Peace Players productions are held upstairs on the Don Weaver Stage, where there is fixed seating for 250 and a lounge and bar area for intermissions.

-In the fall of 1966, after the success of L’il Abner, Don, Jim, Hal and Marlene spearheaded the formation of Peace Players, using the Musical Guys and Dolls as the springboard.
+In the fall of 1966, after the success of L’il Abner, Don, Jim, Hal and Marlene spearheaded the formation of Peace Players, using the musical Guys and Dolls as the springboard.
 The rest is history!

-Touring professional theatrical groups from Edmonton, Calgary and Vancouver have presented productions ranging from drama to musical comedy.
+Touring professional theatrical groups from Edmonton, Calgary, and Vancouver have presented productions ranging from drama to musical comedy.

-In the fall of 1967, Peace Players mounted the first of 20 consecutive productions of Sorry Bout That – a burlesque revue.
-Hal Sisson, and his famous shoulder holster, gathered the material from Vegas, New York, L.A. and London from the best burlesque shows around.
-With Hal as producer and Don Weaver as director the show became the financial backbone of Peace Players.
+In the fall of 1967, Peace Players mounted the first of twenty consecutive productions of Sorry 'Bout That – a burlesque revue.
+Hal Sisson (and his famous shoulder holster) gathered the material from Vegas, New York, L.A., and London from the best burlesque shows around.
+With Hal as producer and Don Weaver as director, the show became the financial backbone of Peace Players.

-The name “Sorry ‘Bout That” was coined by Hal’s partner, Dwayne Rowe and over the years Hal provided all the material and produced most of the shows, while Don directed 14 of the 20 productions.
+The name Sorry ‘Bout That was coined by Hal’s partner, Dwayne Rowe.
+Over the years, Hal provided all the material and produced most of the shows, while Don directed fourteen of the twenty productions.

-Sorry Bout That was one of the longest continual running shows in Western Canada and played up to three weekends to capacity crowds from Northern Alberta.
+Sorry 'Bout That was one of the longest continually running shows in Western Canada and played up to three weekends to capacity crowds from Northern Alberta.